msunay/rt2/README.md

 ### Frontend

-- **Next.js 13:** A popular React framework offering server-side rendering and other advanced features.
+- **React Native:** A popular React framework offering server-side rendering and other advanced features.
 - **TypeScript:** A statically typed superset of JavaScript that enhances code quality and readability.
 - **Redux Toolkit:** A set of tools for efficient Redux development, managing the application's state.
+- **RTK Query:** A data fetching and caching tool for making API requests.
 - **Web Sockets:** Real-time communication technology for interactive features.
-- **Web RTC:** A technology enabling real-time communication in the browser.
+- **Web RTC:** A technology enabling live-streaming.
-- **Axios:** A promise-based HTTP client for making API requests.

 ### Backend